 It will add many new catalogues, and then install the "testrepo-conf" package which performs additional actions to configure the system for testing.

-After installing one of these files, you need to restart the Application Manager, disable the two "New" distributions and execute "Tools > Refresh application list".
+After installing one this file, you need to restart the Application Manager, disable the two "New" distributions and execute "Tools > Refresh application list".

 The test repository contains six distributions: